dvdmtw98/notes/notes-vault/programming-languages/c/core-concepts/c-fundamentals.md

 #### `scanf` Function

-`scanf` is essentially a “pattern-matching” function that tries to match up groups of input characters with conversion specifications
+`scanf` is essentially a "pattern-matching" function that tries to match up groups of input characters with conversion specifications
 When providing input the values can be separated by spaces, new lines and tabs

 ```c